adrianhall/adrianhall.github.io/_posts/2020/2020-04-04-deploy-to-azure.md

 ---
 title: "Deploy your React app to Azure"
 categories:
+  - Cloud
+tags:
-  - JavaScript
+  - javascript
-  - React
+  - terraform
-  - Azure
+  - azure_storage
 ---

 I've got to the point with my template where I am thinking about deployment options.
 There is already a great option (the `gh-pages` module) for deploying to a github.io site.
 However, I am going to be running most of my services on Microsoft Azure.
 I want to deploy my service automatically and copy the web application to a web site on Azure.